-‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiancé Matt Baier
+‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiance Matt Baier

 — Smarty Jones (@MissSmartyJones) April 18, 2017

-While fans speculated that the blood on Matt’s face could be fake and an effort to implicate Amber Portwood after a nasty fight, Smarty Jones insists that there are several photos of abuse that have taken place over a 2 year period.
+While fans speculated that the blood on Matt’s face could be fake and an effort to implicate Amber Portwood after a nasty fight, Smarty Jones insists that there are several photos of abuse that have taken place over a two-year period.

 The blogger joked that Matt Baier has more side chicks than Maci Bookout’s ex, Ryan Edwards, has grey hair.
 She even took a stab at Amber Portwood and Matt Baier’s chosen profession of flipping houses.